AdobeDocs/workfront.en/help/review-and-approve-work/manage-approvals/approval-process-in-workfront.md

 When someone on the project changes the status to Ready for Printing, the copywriter and designer receive notifications asking them to approve or reject it.
 During the approval process, when they are deliberating whether to approve it or not, the status of the projects displays as Ready for Printing - Pending Approval.

-After they both approve the brochure in `Workfront`, the project status changes to Ready for Printing.
+After they both approve the brochure in Workfront, the project status changes to Ready for Printing.

 ## Document approval processes

 Document approvals are used for a more general approval.
 Feedback is captured in chat format on the Updates tab.
 You can use the approval buttons to approve, reject, or approve with changes.

-To add approvers to a document after it's been uploaded to `Workfront`, see [Request document approvals](../../review-and-approve-work/manage-approvals/request-document-approvals.md).
+To add approvers to a document after it's been uploaded to Workfront, see [Request document approvals](../../review-and-approve-work/manage-approvals/request-document-approvals.md).

 ## Proof approval processes

 Proof approvals are used for a deeper review and generally include more complicated workflows.
 Feedback is captured with markup tools in the proofing viewer.
 You can use the approval buttons to approve, reject, or approve with changes.

-To add an Automated Workflow to a document `proof` and designate certain users in the workflow as approvers of the `proof`, see [Create an advanced proof with an Automated workflow](../../review-and-approve-work/proofing/creating-proofs-within-workfront/create-automated-proof-workflow.md).
+To add an Automated Workflow to a document proof and designate certain users in the workflow as approvers of the proof, see [Create an advanced proof with an Automated workflow](../../review-and-approve-work/proofing/creating-proofs-within-workfront/create-automated-proof-workflow.md).

 ## Configuring settings for work-item approval processes

-As a `Workfront administrator`, you can configure global settings for work-item approval processes in your system.
+As a Workfront administrator, you can configure global settings for work-item approval processes in your system.
 These settings determine various rules for approval processes, like how long an approval decision should be allowed to stay open or how you manage approval delegation in your system.
 For more information about approval process settings, see [Configure global approval settings](../../administration-and-setup/customize-workfront/configure-approval-milestone-processes/establish-approval-settings.md).